zogzog/cubicweb/doc/book/en/tutorials/base/create-cube.rst

 A view is defined by a Python class which includes:

-  - an identifier (all objects in *CubicWeb* are recorded in a registry and this identifier will be used as a key)
+  - an identifier (all objects in |cubicweb| are recorded in a registry and this identifier will be used as a key)

   - a filter to select the result sets it can be applied to